 I found numerous items to be notable – although I don’t necessarily agree with them – both within the article and in the “Economist Q&A” section.

-As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 33.57%.
-The individual estimates, of those who responded, ranged from 10% to 65%.
-For reference, the average response in July’s survey was 30.10%.
+As seen in the “Recession Probability” section, the average response as to whether the economy will be in a recession within the next 12 months was 37.04%.
+The individual estimates, of those who responded, ranged from 0% to 100%.
+For reference, the average response in July’s survey was 54.41%.

-As stated in the article, the survey’s respondents were academic, financial and business economists.
+As stated in the article, the survey’s 62 respondents were academic, financial and business economists.
 Not every economist answered every question.
-The survey was conducted August 2 – August 5, 2019.

 The current average forecasts among economists polled include the following: